It's nearly the start of school — it's also crunch time to prepare your school's digital marketing strategies for the new academic year.

 - Budget: $0, woo-hoo!

-If you want more inquiries and donations, the structure and content of your page needs to change dramatically to look something like this:
+If you want a higher conversation rate, and boost inquiries and donations, the structure and content of your page need to change dramatically to look something like this:

 - Write new, compelling content